svandragt/psh/README.md

 node=15.
 ```

 3. type `psh` to start a subshell with tooling set to those versions.
+Type `exit` to exit the subshell.